Where and How to Store Water for Long-Term Use

 • Use existing cabinets with doors that already block the sun.

-• If using open shelving, drape your storage with some type of thick cover.
+• If you are using open shelving, drape your storage with some type of thick cover.
 More on this below.

 Keep stored water off the ground